 A thorough nasoendoscopy can reveal mucopus with postnasal drip.
 This resulted in the patient experiencing symptoms like sore throat and chronic cough with minimal nasal symptoms since the pus was irritating the throat more than the nose.

 Treatment usually involves nasal wash with nasal sprays.
-Antibiotics may be needed to treat the sinus infections, but may not always be effective especially on chronic sinusitis patients if the cause is not bacterial.
-If the sinus infection persists after a course of broad-spectrum antibiotics, it may be needed to obtain a swab of the pus from the sinuses for culture to see that type of organisms that is growing to have a targeted antibiotic therapy.
+Antibiotics may be needed to treat the sinus infections, but will only work provided if the cause is not bacterial.
+If the sinus infection persists after a course of broad-spectrum antibiotics, a swab of the pus from the sinuses may be needed to assess and determine a suitable targeted antibiotic therapy.

 Endoscopic Picture of a swab of the pus from the sinuses.
 This is to find out the organisms causing the sinus infections and to help determine the antibiotic therapy suitable to treat this infection.

-In severe cases where the sinus infection causes the nasal passages to be blocked and the pus is unable to drain, minimally invasive techniques eg balloon sinuplasty can be used to wash out the pus out of the sinuses.
-There are no cuts necessary on the face for this operation.
+In severe cases where the sinus infection causes the nasal passages to be blocked and the pus is unable to be drained, minimally invasive techniques like a balloon sinuplasty can be used to wash out the pus out of the sinuses.
+No incisions on the face are necessary for this operation.
 Everything is performed endoscopically within the nose.

 Picture of endoscopic balloon sinuplasty.
 The device is used to access the opening of the blocked sinuses and the balloon is inflated to “unblock” the sinuses for aeration.

-Occasionally for patients who have failed maximal medical therapy, a FESS (Functional endoscopic sinus surgery) may be necessary to thoroughly wash out the sinuses.
-If nasal polyps are detected at the same time, these can be removed and sent for histology to exclude a tumour.
+Occasionally, patients who have failed maximal medical therapy may be required to undergo a Functional Endoscopic Sinus Surgery (FESS) to thoroughly wash out the sinuses.
+If nasal polyps are detected at the same time, they can be removed and sent for histology to exclude a tumour.
 This is usually a day surgery procedure with minimal discomfort to the patient.

-For complex nose and sinus infections and diseases that Dr Dennis Chua is accredited to do: Image Guidance System (IGS) can be used during surgery.
+For complex nose and sinus infections and diseases, Image Guidance System (IGS) is required during surgery. that Dr Dennis Chua is accredited to do this.
 The sinuses are located near critical structures like the eye and the brain.
-Accuracy and precision during surgery is necessary to ensure complete removal of diseased tissues and minimize the chance of injury to the critical structures.
+Accuracy and precision during surgery is necessary to ensure complete removal of diseased tissues and to minimize the chance of injury to the critical structures.
 Having IGS during surgery to treat sinus infection is akin to driving with GPS (navigation), it allows the use of sinus equipment to treat each of the diseased sinuses accurately.

 - There can be some blood-stained mucus discharge from the nose in the first 24 hours after surgery.
 This will lessen after that.

-- You may experience some nasal congestion due to the dressings applied by our Ear, Nose and Throat Specialist, Dr Dennis Chua, within the nose and sinus to expedite wound healing.
+- You may experience some nasal congestion due to the dressings applied by our ENT Specialist, Dr Dennis Chua, within the nose and sinus to expedite wound healing.
 This will be removed the following day.

 - You may feel slightly giddy due to the anaesthetic effects.
 Be careful when you move about.

-- Do not agitate the wound in the nose and sinus by frequent throat clearing or trying to clear the nose.
+- Do not agitate the wound in the nose and sinus by frequent throat or nose clearing.
 This can result in bleeding.